conneroisu/cpre488-mp3/README.md

 - [ ] Describe the operation of the `launcher_fire.c` file.
 - [ ] Describe algorithm used to detect the target.

+# In your writeup, briefly explain how this Make process was configured to appropriately use a cross-compiler targeting the ARM architecture.

 ## `launcher_fire.c` Makefile

 This Makefile is configured to build both a Linux kernel module (`launcher_driver.ko`) and a user-space program (`launcher_fire`) using a cross-compiler for ARM architecture.
 Let me explain the key components: